GoInterject/GoInterject.github.io/wAbout/security-policy.md

 ### Staff

 Interject employs staff whose responsibility includes the protection of information.
 In addition, it is the responsibility of all employees to be aware of information security issues within their daily work.
-To promote awareness, employees of Interject are provided with training on topics such as the company’s security policies, their responsibilities to protect the confidentiality of information entrusted to them, the appropriate use of resources, the extra care required for the protection of mobile devices, and other related topics.
+To promote awareness, employees of Interject are provided with training on topics such as the company's security policies, their responsibilities to protect the confidentiality of information entrusted to them, the appropriate use of resources, the extra care required for the protection of mobile devices, and other related topics.

 ### Confidentiality Agreements